-Our Certificate of Incorporation currently requires the approval of the holders of at least 66 %% of the voting power of the Company's stock then outstanding for certain fundamental changes to the Company's corporate governance.
-Specifically, under Article 9.1 of the Certificate of Incorporation, an amendment to the following provisions of the Certificate of Incorporation requires the approval of holders of at least 66 %% of the voting power of the Company's stock us approval of holders of at least 66 %% of the voting together as a single class:
+Our Certificate of Incorporation currently requires the approval of the holders of at least 66 \(^2\)\% of the voting power of the Company's stock then outstanding for certain fundamental changes to the Company's corporate governance.
+Specifically, under Article 9.1 of the Certificate of Incorporation, an amendment to the following provisions of the Certificate of Incorporation requires the approval of holders of at least 66 \(^2\)\% of the voting power of the Company's stock outstanding and entitled to vote thereon, voting together as a single class:

-- Article IV-addressing the authorized shares of stock of the Company. - / Article V-addressing the Board, including the number, election, terms, vacancies and removal of directors - Article VI-addressing stockholders' ability to act by consent. - Article VII-addressing who can call special meetings of stockholders; and - Article IX- addressing amendments to the Certificate of Incorporation, and the Bylaws and requiring supermajority votes for the stockholders to amend certain provisions of the Certificate of Incorporation, and for the stockholders to amend certain provisions of the Bylaws by the Company's stockholders.
+- Article IV-addressing the authorized shares of stock of the Company. - Article V-addressing the Board, including the number, election, terms, vacancies and removal of directors. - Article VI-addressing stockholders' ability to act by consent. - Article VII-addressing who can call special meetings of stockholders; and - Article IX- addressing amendments to the Certificate of Incorporation, and the Bylaws and requiring supermajority votes for the stockholders to amend certain provisions of the Certificate of Incorporation, and for the stockholders to amend certain provisions of the Bylaws by the Company's stockholders.